ccjmne/blog/content/thoughts/failing-to-follow-through.md

 date = 2025-09-17
 +++

-> **Prefatory note:** This is the brighter of a 2-part dystopian "choose your
+> **Prefatory note:** This is the brighter branch of a dystopian
-> own adventure" essay on systemic failures to carry through sizeable projects
+> choose-your-own-adventure essay on systemic failures to carry through sizeable
-> in "enterprise" environments.
+> projects in "enterprise" environments.

 Suppose that we have a problem.